runtime-shady-backroom/buttplug-lite/README.md

 ## Usage
 1. Download the [latest release](https://github.com/runtime-shady-backroom/buttplug-lite/releases/latest).
 2. Run buttplug-lite.exe.
-3. Press the "refresh devices" button to update the UI with all currently connected devices.
-4. Add tags for the devices you plan to use.
+3. Add tags for the devices you plan to use.
-5. Press "apply configuration" to save your settings and apply them to the current server.
+4. Press "apply configuration" to save your settings and apply them to the current server.

 ### Sending Commands
 Send text-type messages to `ws://127.0.0.1:3031/haptic`.
 Binary-type messages are not currently supported.
 Commands should be sent at most at a 10hz rate.
 Beyond that application performance may begin to degrade.